tfmalt/garage-door-opener-ble/README.md

 An iOS Swift to arduino Bluetooth LE experiment.
 See project homepage at http://tfmalt.github.io/garage-door-opener-ble/

-This is a hobby experiment to learn swift and create a control for my garage door opener using an arduino uno in the same go.
+This is a hobby experiment to learn swift and in the same go create a remote control for my garage door using an arduino uno.

+The remote works awesomely well and connects automatically to the app whenever they are in range of one another.

 If you find it interesting or potentially useful, feel free to contribute or ask for features or functionality.